Menu

 A flexible workspace design incorporates many of the productivity-boosting design tips we’ve explored.
 Unlike traditional offices, flexible workspaces aren’t organized around assigned desks or closed-door offices.

 In contrast, flexible workspaces use nontraditional designs to create multipurpose spaces that anyone can use.
-These may be workstations with desks, meeting spaces, open conference tables, comfortable chairs, private nooks or other spaces where workers can sit (or stand) and do their job.
+These may be workstations with desks, meeting spaces, private nooks or other spaces where workers can sit (or stand) and do their job.

-A good workspace isn’t just about design.
-It also involves a strong company culture, which can influence employees’ well-being, investment and productivity more than any single element of an office setup.
+A good workspace isn’t just about design; it also involves a strong company culture.
+Such a culture can influence employees’ well-being, investment and productivity more than any single element of an office setup.

 “There will always be objective goals set in a workplace,” Fertsch said.
 “But productivity can also be personal, which is why it’s important to foster an office culture where employees want to give it their 100 percent at all times.”